r-lib/scales/README.md

   transformations to provide a complete pathway from raw data to perceptual properties

-* Mutable scale objects: in many graphics pathways, scale ranges can not be computed in a single pass, but must be computed over multiple groups or multiple panels.
-The mutable scale objects (implemented with R's new reference based class) provide a thin layer of mutability to make this task easier.
+* Mutable ranges: in many graphics pathways, scale ranges can not be computed in a single pass, but must be computed over multiple groups or multiple panels.
+The mutable ranges (implemented with R's new reference based class) provide a thin layer of mutability to make this task easier.